 Year 10 to 11

-A large proportion of the year group opt to study GCSE Geography (AQA Level 1/2 Certificate in Geography (IGCSE) where the 60-70 students are taught in either three or four sets.
+A significant proportion of the year group opt to study GCSE Geography, where the 60-70 students are taught in either three or four sets.
+We follow the Edexcel International GCSE Geography (9-1) specification.

 Trips, activities and clubs